 Nonprofit Publishing: Should You Do It?

-Nonprofit organizations that are related to consumers, the arts, or are made up of hobbyists or professionals, publications are generally very good at getting new members interested in the nonprofit and retaining current members.
-If you take a look through a number of nonprofit publications, you will often find articles and pieces related to membership highlighted throughout the publication.
-In addition, there will most likely also be articles related to the benefits of membership and information about how to get involved.
-Lastly, it sometimes occurs that the publications themselves can become prizes.
-Indeed, when recruiting new members, nonprofit organizations often boast their website, email lists and publications to lure in new members.
+Nonprofits that are related to consumers, the arts, or are made up of hobbyists or professionals, are generally very good at getting new members interested in the nonprofit and retaining current members.
+Your publications should have articles related to the benefits of membership and information about how to get involved.
+Also when recruiting new members, nonprofit organizations often boast their website, email lists and publications to lure in new members.

-Many of the publications that go out to past donors typically focus on the work that the organization has been doing with the help of the donor's money and contributions.
-As well, these publications often take pains to show that, even with all the work that the nonprofit has already put towards the problem, there is much left to do.
-To this end, these publications often cite experts in their respective fields to educate the readers about the problems that the nonprofit is attempting to fix.
+Furthermore, these publications often take pains to show that, even with all the work that the nonprofit has already put towards the problem, there is much left to do.
+The publications often cite experts in their respective fields to educate the readers about the problems that the nonprofit is attempting to fix.
 Along with this education, these publications are also filled with appeals for more and greater donations to fix the problems that are still present.
 Lastly, many of these publications often single out various volunteers and highlight their achievements, showing how the readers can do the same.